 No Conflicts of Interest

-Unlike other "social" trading networks, FX Junction is not a broker, asset manager or introducing broker.
-You are free to link your own brokerage account giving you full control over your trading enviroment.
+Unlike other "social" trading networks, FX Junction is not a broker, asset manager, or introducing broker.
+You are free to link your own brokerage account giving you full control over your trading environment.

 - Type: Signal Copying